Surfing-Chef/Bourbon-WP/README.md

 ###1.3 Plugins - Install and activate the following plugins:
 [Menu Image](https://en-ca.wordpress.org/plugins/menu-image/): allows for images as menu items.
 Use this plugin to create a logo in the Main and Landing Menus
 [Jetpack](https://jetpack.com/): a single plugin accessing over two dozen popular plugins.
   - Input API.
   - Navigate to Jetpack settings > Appearance.
 Ensure the **Tiled Galleries** option is toggled on.
+[Simple Image Sizes](https://wordpress.org/plugins-wp/simple-image-sizes/): shows all available images sizes and allows setting of custom sizes and classes.
+Easier implementation of feature image sizes.
+Rather than a plugin to [toggle the admin bar](https://en-ca.wordpress.org/plugins/auto-hide-admin-bar/), this [Chrome extention](https://chrome.google.com/webstore/detail/wordpress-admin-bar-contr/joldejophkhmeajgjenfnfdpfjkalckn/related) works great.

 ##2.
 CREATE/DOWNLOAD **UNDERSCORES** THEME TEMPLATE